 - Homeowners approaching retirement

 The market for over 50s and over 60s mortgages has grown significantly in recent times.
-As we grow older, many homeowners are looking to release equity or remortgage their homes.
+As we grow older, many homeowners want to release equity or remortgage their homes.
 However, before we look at this particular market, it is worth reminding ourselves of the benefits of using a mortgage advisor.

 The terms and conditions of mortgage products in the UK change daily.
 An experienced mortgage advisor should be up-to-date with the latest offerings within their specific area of expertise.
 As a consumer, it is impossible to keep up-to-date with the latest offerings, deals, and time-critical promotions.
 When using the services of a mortgage advisor, you are utilising their market contacts.